StockSharp/doc/en/topics/Terminal.md

-# S\#.Terminal
+# Terminal

-**S\#.Terminal** is a free trading terminal.
+**Terminal** is a free trading terminal.
 The main advantage of which is the simultaneous connection to a variety of trading boards, including those where there is no own terminal.

 ![Terminal main 00](../images/Terminal_main_00.png)

-## Advantages and features of S\#.Terminal:
+## Advantages and features of Terminal:

 1. **Supports many sources:**[Connectors](API_Connectors.md).
 2. **Trade from the chart**.